Lei Yue Mun Park and Holiday Village: Block 7's Renovation and the History of the Royal Artillery Barracks

 In between January and July 2018, Block 7, the 'Coffee Corner', underwent renovation procedures to improve the building's interior.
-After the refurbishment, the Coffee Corner was reopened in August 2018 and presented itself as more aesthetically appealing.
-Major changes included the floor, replacing plastic texture sheets with polished wood tiles, with parts of walls and pillars fitted with dark marble coatings, and general lighting improvements.
-This renovation also introduced drawings hung on walls, depicting the layout of the previously known Royal Artillery Barracks.
-This includes the Soldiers' Barracks (Block 10), Officers' Barracks (Block 7), Outhouses (Block 8, Block 11, Block 12, Block 13), Married Quarters (Block 14, Demolished) and the Guard House (Block 15, Demolished).
-These drawings illustrate each building's exterior and interior structure in their days as part of the Lyemun Barracks.
+The Coffee Corner was reopened in August 2018 with major changes to the floor, replacing plastic texture sheets with polished wood tiles.
+Parts of walls and pillars were fitted with dark marble coatings, and general lighting improvements.
+This renovation also introduced drawings hung on walls, depicting the layout of the previously known Royal Artillery Barracks, housing soldiers of the Royal Regiment of Artillery.
+This includes the Soldiers' Barracks (Block 10), Officers' Barracks (Block 7), Outhouses (Block 8, Block 11, Block 12, Block 13), Married Quarters (Demolished) and the Guard House (Demolished).
+These illustrations show each building's exterior and interior structure in their days as the earliest constructed buildings of Lyemun Barracks, presumably prior to 1935, when Block 10 was extended subsequent to the demolition of the Married Quarters, which occupied said space.
+Block 9, being absent from these illustrations, is presumably yet to be constructed at the time of the residential period of the Royal Artillery Army.
+Roof slates were also present on most buildings and structures within the barracks, but have since been removed after World War II.